ayl-duke-dev-28/trader-bot/README.md

 - fetches the configured universe plus warmup history;
 - runs the currently configured strategy stack from `config.yaml`;
+- replays the QQQ market-regime and benchmark-core rules;
+- applies relative strength, static sector caps, dynamic sector breadth/volatility sizing, earnings and gap filters, and portfolio VaR;
-- replays the live-path risk rules: sizing, sector caps, stop/trailing exits, cooldowns, whole/fractional-share sizing, and trading costs.
+- replays position sizing, stop/trailing exits, cooldowns, whole/fractional-share execution, and trading costs.

+The economic-cycle overlay is not enabled by default for historical runs even though it is enabled for paper/live trading.
+Supply `--macro-data` (or enable `backtest.macro_cycle`) so the backtest uses point-in-time macro observations.

 When ML is enabled, the backtester does **not** use a single model trained on the full dataset.
 It trains ML only on rolling prior windows and tests only the